mahmoud/ashes/README.md

 rare corner cases, like comments placed within string literals, the template behavior might differ.

-Ashes has been tested extensively on Python 2.7, and somewhat on PyPy 1.9 and Python 3.2/3.3.
+Ashes has been tested extensively on Python 2.7, as well as 2.6, 3.2, 3.3, and PyPy.